christophebedard/christophebedard.github.io/about/index.md

 comments: false
 ---

-I'm Christophe <a title="bé-dar, bay-dar, IPA: /be.daʁ/" style="text-decoration: underline #000 dotted;">Bédard</a>, a master's student in Computer Engineering at Polytechnique Montréal who is passionate about robotics and systems performance.
+I'm Christophe <a title="bé-dar, bay-dar, IPA: /be.daʁ/" style="text-decoration: underline #000 dotted;">Bédard</a>, an M.A.Sc. graduate in Computer Engineering from Polytechnique Montréal who is passionate about robotics and systems performance.
-My research interests include performance analysis & debugging of distributed systems in robotics.
+My interests include performance analysis & debugging of distributed systems in robotics.
-I have a B.Eng. in Computer Engineering and a B.Eng. in Mechanical Engineering.
+I also have a B.Eng. in Computer Engineering and a B.Eng. in Mechanical Engineering.

 From 2014 to 2019, I was involved in [Élikos](https://elikos.ca/), an engineering student design team working on autonomous drones.
 We competed in mission 7 of the [International Aerial Robotics Competition](http://www.aerialroboticscompetition.org/) at Georgia Tech in Atlanta, USA.